 It was unbelievable to think that only four years earlier he was a £15 million signing who had the world at his feet, seen as a long-term England international who would help Spurs qualify for the Champions League.
 Now playing for a mid-table Russian side, still aged only 28.
 Bentley made seven appearances for the club before returning to England, where, now desperate, he went back to the club that made him a star: Blackburn.

-Bentley now co-owns a restaurant in Marbella which he bought as a player, and recently took part in a Gaelic football match for a TV show earlier this year.
+Bentley now co-owns a restaurant in Marbella which he bought as a player, and recently took part in a Gaelic football match for a TV show in 2015.
 He has no plans to ever return to the game as a player.